mcollina/bloomrun/README.md

 overlaps.
 If multiple matching patterns overlaps it checks on the first overlapping group of patterns that matches.
 The insertion order of pattern with the same depth is not guaranteed.

+`for..of` construct:

+The bloomrun instance implements iterable protocol, **all** added patterns can be looped over in a `for..of` construct.

 -------------------------------------------------------
 <a name="add"></a>
 ### instance.add(pattern [,payload])